Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 We'll do one apology now and one apology at the end.

-Well, I think really, if anyone should apologize, it's your friend who brought you.
+Well, I think really, if anyone should apologise, it's your friend who brought you.

 Yeah.